anandwani/Parallelizing-Class-Imbalance-Problem/README.md

-# VectorDistance_GPU
+# SMOTE_GPU

-Optimize VectorDistance with GPU
+1) Optimized VectorDistance with GPU - VectorDistance

-1) To run the code, use 'python VectorDistance_GPU.py'
+2) Including VectorDistance with KNN, solved class imbalance problem using SMOTE tenchnique

+Included the report + ppt explaining the algorithm for parallelization.

+The respective folders have the code, which includes
+1) The python code file
-2) To see the difference in time between CPU and GPU, observe the TimeGraph.png
+2) TimeGraph to compare time difference between CPU and GPU (using different methods)
-3) To see the GPU utilization, observe the Profile_VD.png
+3) To see the GPU utilization, observe the Profiling images
-4) Included the output.txt as well, which includes the traces of output for VectorDistance_GPU.py.
+4) Included the output.txt as well, which includes the traces of output.

 Please note, these experiments were performed on Google Cloud Platform, using a machine with the following configuration: